 Morning Pages are not a performance but maintenance.

 It’s taking the trash bins out of your brain and dumping them onto the page.
 And once they’re out, you’ll be surprised what gems you might discover in there.

 Follow curious questions

-My girlfriend regularly asks me: "Will show me your journals someday?" and I constantly tell her: "It would be the most boring thing you ever read."
+My girlfriend regularly asks me: “Will you show me your journals someday?" and I constantly tell her: “It would be the most boring thing you ever read."

 That’s because, most of the time, I simply write about what I need to get done that day.
 No drama, no story, no twists.
 It’s a routine that helps see things clearly.